 Six years in Kabul wore me out.
-Up until 2006, the situation in Kabul wasn't bad for civilians and foreigners—all the fighting was between the military and the Taliban.
-But then the kidnappings and suicide bombings started.
-In 2008, there was an attack on the Serena Hotel: A terrorist walked into the lobby with a suicide vest strapped to him and killed six people.
+Up until 2006, the situation in Kabul wasn't bad for civilians and foreigners – all the fighting was between the military and the Taliban.
+But then the kidnapings and suicide bombings started.
+In 2008, there was an attack on the Serana hotel, a terrorist walked into the lobby with a suicide vest strapped to him and killed six people.
 It was a clear attack on foreigners in the city.
-I closed the restaurant for a month and decided that I'd leave.
+I closed the restaurant for a month, and decided that I'd leave.

 It must have been hard for you to protect your customers inside.